Acquire Valuable Insights From Data Sets at Any Scale

 Acquire a strong foundation in the fundamentals of machine learning, and discover how to apply specific techniques and use open source tools to address real-world business needs.

-Gain the deep technical knowledge and interdisciplinary skills needed to turn massive data sets into insights that organizations can use.
+Gain the deep technical knowledge and interdisciplinary skills needed to turn massive data sets into insights organizations can use.

 Explore the power and potential of natural language processing in a variety of fields, and learn to bridge the gap between people and machines using a variety of NLP applications.

-Learn to use scientific computing tools and technologies to help solve complex problems in the physical, biological and engineering sciences.
+Discover how to use scientific computing tools and technologies to help solve complex problems in the physical, biological and engineering sciences.